 The founding team of ATN also runs Psychology Tomorrow Magazine, sourcing and delivering great content and articles to ATN members.

 Recommendation: First Research, Then Join A Network

-If you are a therapist or healthcare provider building your own practice, joining a professional network or marketplace can help you establish your presence and credibility.
+As a therapist or healthcare provider, building your own practice can be daunting.
+Joining a professional network or marketplace can help you establish your presence and credibility.
 For a small fee, you can increase your clientele as well as network with like-minded professionals.

 It’s a worthwhile investment that will expand your practice.